Skip to the main content.

 Educational video content can boost your marketing strategies and give you more control over your brand's narrative.
 These videos let you spotlight specific products, services, success stories, and industry trends in unique ways.
 While your target audience may have no interest in explicit ads, they're more likely to be happy to learn something new, especially if your video communicates it in a relevant way.

-What Is Considered Educational Video Content?
+What Counts as Educational Video Content?

 Educational video content consists of virtually any visual content that educates your audience, whether you're informing customers about a new product or simply discussing your industry.
 This content can include product demos, training videos, webinars, podcasts, commercials, case studies, and any other video that teaches viewers something new.

-Educational Videos vs. Instructional Videos: Key Differences
+Educational vs. Instructional Videos: The Difference

 Instructional videos take viewers through specific steps to complete tasks, such as setting up an account, using equipment, or talking to clients.
 These types of educational videos are often essential for internal and external operations because they lay out exact guidelines and expectations.